Superposition disentanglement of neural representations reveals hidden alignment

 \section{Introduction}

 Deep neural networks (DNNs) now possess highly competent behaviors in linguistic and perceptual domains, motivating researchers to understand their inner workings through mechanistic interpretability (MI), both for scientific insight and to ensure safe deployment \cite{sharkey2025open}.
 A parallel discovery has been that these highly competent DNNs, despite being trained purely on task performance, spontaneously develop representations that closely resemble those in visual and language regions of primate brains \cite{yamins2014performance, khaligh2014deep, khosla2021cortical, schrimpf2021language}.
-This latter discovery initiated the field of \textit{alignment metrics} to capture the representational similarities between DNNs and brains.
-Popular metrics include representational similarity analysis (RSA) \cite{kriegeskorte2008representational} which measures the similarity in neural geometries (stimulus-by-stimulus representational similarity matrices), and predictive mapping (semi-matching, soft-matching, linear regression, among others) which learns to predict the activity of a population from another.
-With such metrics serving as benchmarks, researchers now strive to produce more brain-like DNNs \cite{Schrimpf407007, kubilius2019brain} and to understand which factors of the DNN, such as the architecture, training objective, or data diet, drive this representational convergence \cite{kanwisher2023using, konkle2022self, conwell2024large, doerig2023neuroconnectionist}.
-Alignment metrics are also adopted to assess universality \cite{kornblith2019similarity, li2015convergent, bansal2021revisiting, olah2020zoom, gurneeuniversal, wang2025towards, chen2025universal, huh2024platonic}, the occurrence of the same representations across neural networks, important to understand fundamental principles of neural representations.
+This latter discovery initiated the study of \textit{alignment metrics} to capture the representational similarities between DNNs and brains.
+Popular metrics include representational similarity analysis (RSA) \cite{kriegeskorte2008representational} which measures the similarity in neural geometries (stimulus-by-stimulus representational similarity matrices), and predictive mapping (semi-matching, soft-matching, linear regression, among others) which learns to predict brain responses from a DNN's neural responses.
+With such metrics serving as benchmarks, the field of NeuroAI strives to produce more brain-like DNNs \cite{Schrimpf407007, kubilius2019brain} and to understand which factors of the DNN, such as the architecture, training objective, or data diet, drive this representational convergence \cite{kanwisher2023using, konkle2022self, conwell2024large, doerig2023neuroconnectionist}.
+Alignment metrics are also adopted to assess universality \cite{kornblith2019similarity, li2015convergent, bansal2021revisiting, olah2020zoom, gurneeuniversal, wang2025towards, chen2025universal, huh2024platonic}, the occurrence of the same representations across neural networks, important to understand the principles of neural representations.